Teaching style, assessment and credits

 For Semester 1 stays

-Note: For some upper level Semester 1 classes, results will only be released in the final exam diet in June.
+Note: For some upper level Semester 1 courses, results will only be released in the final exam diet in June.
 You must check with your teachers at Glasgow to confirm the anticipated release date for your marks.

 For Full year and Semester 2 stays